1992–93 Golden State Warriors season

 The 1992–93 Golden State Warriors season was the 47th season for the Golden State Warriors in the National Basketball Association, and their 30th season in the San Francisco Bay Area.

+Season summary

+Off-season

 The season was perhaps most memorable for the Warriors drafting shooting guard Latrell Sprewell from the University of Alabama with the 24th overall pick in the 1992 NBA draft.
-During the off-season, the team signed free agent Jeff Grayer.
+During the off-season, the team signed free agent Jeff Grayer, and acquired rookie small forward Byron Houston from the Chicago Bulls.